netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

   urn:ietf:params:netconf:capability:txid:1.0
 ~~~

-This document registers three XML namespace URNs in the 'IETF XML
+This document registers four XML namespace URNs in the 'IETF XML
 registry', following the format defined in
 {{RFC3688}}.